 At Aston University, we are committed to achieving gender equality and ensuring that there is representation, progression and success for all.

-We are pleased to hold the Athena SWAN Silver Award as an institution - a reflection of the impact we have started to make towards gender equality - and we are working hard to sustain this and achieve Gold.
+We are pleased to hold the Athena SWAN Silver Award as an institution - a reflection of the impact we have started to make towards gender equality - and we are working towards achieving Gold in 2024.

 Initiatives that have led to the Silver Award include our research into gender issues, leadership training for female staff (Advance HE’s Aurora programme), a women’s forum, and outreach activities to encourage school-aged girls into engineering.

 What is Athena SWAN?

 The Athena SWAN charter was originally set up to help women advance their careers in science, technology, engineering, maths and medicine (STEMM) higher education and research.

 The charter has since expanded its remit to support: